Service Of Our 25 Years Cricket Travelling Experience

 PHOTOS: Unlike India, you are caged and locked in a CNG for security, or you can take in the fresh air of a cycle rickshaw!

-The night before the Test we'll have drinks on the rooftop where you will get your match tickets, floral shirts, and directions to the game, before heading to the Australia High Commission for their famed open-door 'Aussie BBQ' to welcome the weekend.
-Every expat in Dhaka hits Australian soil for this Thursday night tradition that started long before my first visit in 2005!
+The night before the Test we'll have drinks on the rooftop where you will get your match tickets, floral shirts, and directions to the game, before heading to a local restaurant for a pre-match dinner!

 PHOTOS: Our rooftop pool!
 The long green park to the right is Lake Banani, drained and overgrown with foliage.
 When there is water, there are too many boats to count!

-Getting to the game in Mirpur is simple, grab a CNG!
+Getting to the game in Mirpur is simple, grab a CNG or Motorbike!
 We've not included transfers for the logical reason that bundling everyone into a bus for the 6km journey can take an hour sitting in traffic.
-Whereas a CNG will buzz its way through the gridlock to the game within 20mins for $1 per person.
+Whereas a CNG or Bike will buzz its way through the gridlock to the game within 20mins for $1 per person.
 A bus transfer would add $100 to your Experience, whilst denying you an unique travel experience!

 PHOTOS: Taking the shuttle bus to school is hard work for the driver.
 We won't put him through the same by taking us to the game!

 After play we will 'refresh' by the pool, before finding one of Dhaka's 'public houses' but where you ultimately wine & dine is up to you!
 We will suggest places which you never need to accept, but do know there will be dinner on the night of Day 5 so I can farewell and thank all of you for coming.